-To be certain what this deposit is related to, if you have access to your CRA account online through the MyAccount portal, details of any payments from the government will be available in this portal.
+To be certain what this deposit is related to, if you have access to your CRA account online through the MyAccount portal, details of any payments from the government will be available there.
 If you don’t have an account, you can easily set one up.

-FPT is a shortened form for Federal-Provincial Tax Credit.
-It’s a government program that provides money to citizens who qualify.
-The credit is split between the federal and provincial governments, and it’s applied to your income tax return.
-If you’ve received money from FPT, it will show up on your bank statement as a deposit from the Canadian government.
+FPT, or Federal-Provincial Tax Credit, is a government program that provides money to qualified citizens.
+The credit is applied to your income tax return and split equally between the federal and provincial governments.
+The FPT will show up on your bank statement as a deposit from the Canadian government.

 Is Canada FPT the same as child benefit?